 By 1955, French High was already crowded.
 In May, 1956, a bond election made possible new additions to French High School that would enable the school to double its enrollment.

-the old FHS building.
-They did change the name to Willie Ray Smith and still the "Little Buffs".. both those buildings are still standing today.
+the old FHS building ( on Concord ).
+They did change the name to Willie Ray Smith and are still the "Little Buffs".. both those buildings are still standing today.